 And if you really want to learn and educate yourself for a long-term sustainable lifestyle change then look up these coaching or education options:

 James Smith - love him or hate him he does tell it like it is and he runs an online Coaching Academy that is full of videos on nutrition and weight training - fantastic one stop shop for sensible information.
 There is a monthly fee for this but you can join just for a month or longer or I think there is a free trial.

-To learn how to calculate your calories for MFP then take a look at this article, or if you join James Smith he has an online calculator or Bev or Dan will do it for you as part of their coaching programmes.
+To learn how to calculate your calories for MFP then take a look at this article, or if you join James Smith he has an online calculator.

 You may notice that I have not included Joe Wicks, The Body Coach on these lists, I love Joe, he got me started and I have a huge respect for how he is bringing fitness and healthy eating to the attention of millions.
 I loved his plan and in fact I have his new, revitalised plan and am using many of his recipes at the moment.
 However, I feel that he doesn't offer the long term education that I think is needed - but it is a starting point and it worked for me.
 He has publicly said he doesn't believe in calories - and I feel very strongly that the other educators have pounced on this and misinterpreted his intention.
 Joe doesn't believe in 'counting calories' forever - his approach is to encourage you to find a balance and portion size that works for you, he thinks life is too short to never eat the dessert or log every morsel on MFP.
 I agree with him - once you get there you will slowly learn how to maintain and you do not need to log everything forever or be 'on a plan' forever.